rstraub/rstraub.github.io/_posts/2021-08-08-improving-with-codekatas.md

 redirect_from:
 - /kracht-van-codekatas/
 tags:
-- Deliberate Practice
-- CodeKatas
+- codekatas
-title: "\U0001F94B How to become a better developer with CodeKatas"
+title: "How to become a better developer with CodeKatas"
 ---

 _Practice makes perfect_, and we developers can hone our skills with the _CodeKata_.